Karnataka MBBS Admission 2026: KEA Registration, Govt Cutoff, Fees & Seats

 For the 2026 academic cycle, the Karnataka Examination Authority (KEA) has introduced more streamlined digital protocols.
 Whether you are a local domicile student or an "Open State" aspirant from another part of India, navigating the KEA portal (kea.kar.nic.in) is a high-stakes task.

-This 2026 guide provides the most accurate, data-driven roadmap to securing an MBBS seat in Karnataka, covering the new 4.5-year fee rule, the complex Option Entry system, and the 2026 cutoff projections.
+This 2026 guide provides the most accurate, data-driven roadmap to securing an MBBS seat in Karnataka, covering the new 4.5-year fee rule, the complex Option Entry system, and the official 2025 KEA cutoff benchmarks.

 1. Why Karnataka is the Top Choice for MBBS in 2026